Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{<image-figure>}} {{<picture name="wk_link" alt="dark blue link on dark gray background.">}}

-<figcaption itemprop="caption">WebKit's default dark stylesheet uses dark-colored links that are difficult to read.</figcaption>
+<figcaption itemprop="caption">WebKit’s default dark stylesheet uses dark-colored links that are difficult to read.</figcaption>
 {{</image-figure>}}

 CSS filters such as `invert` are expensive to run, so use them sparingly.
 Simply inverting your page's colors to provide a dark theme could slow it down or cause a user's fans to spin.